pajswigger/filter-options/README.md

-# filter-options
+# Filter Options

-Burp extension to filter OPTIONS request from proxy history
+Burp extension to filter OPTIONS request from proxy history.
+This works by adding a header "Content-Type: application/octet-stream" to OPTIONS responses.
+That mime-type is filtered by the default proxy history filter.